AdobeDocs/experience-manager-65.en/help/sites-developing/hobbes.md

 ## Creating and Using a Simple Test Suite {#creating-and-using-a-simple-test-suite}

 The following procedure steps you through the creation and execution of a Test Suite using [We.Retail content](/help/sites-developing/we-retail.md), but you can easily modify the test to use a different web page.

-For full details about creating your own Test Suites, see the [Hobbes.js API documentation](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/test-api/index.html).

 1. Open CRXDE Lite. ([https://localhost:4502/crx/de](https://localhost:4502/crx/de))
 1. Right-click the `/etc/clientlibs` folder and click **Create > Create Folder**.
 Type `myTests` for the name and click **OK**.